BCAA – Branched Chain Amino Acids

 - Leucine – gives the muscles energy during intensive resistance training.
 The body needs energy during training.
-If it doesn’t have sufficient nutrients, the body starts dissolving muscles during training.
+During an insufficient growth hormone level if the body doesn’t have sufficient nutrients, it starts dissolving muscles during training.
 Leucine prevents this.
-It stimulates increased muscle growth and increases the production of growth hormones.
+It stimulates increased muscle growth and increases the production of the human growth hormone.
 Stimulates recovery of muscles, skin and bones.
 Helps in burning the stubborn deep-layered fat (around the waist, around internal organs…).

 - Valine – has a great role in muscle growth and supports the immune system.
 Enables increased energy during training.

 - Isoleucine – enables faster muscle recovery after training.
 Increases energy levels and endurance.
 Lack of isoleucine can cause headaches, confusion, irritability, depression, fatigue, dizziness.

 They exist in powder and pill/capsule form.
 You need many capsules to get 5 grams of BCAA and these capsules/tablets usually have more additives than powders.
 Powders, especially if without added flavors and artificial sweeteners are a much better choice.
 Also price-wise.
 Pure powders without added flavors can be a bit strange to the taste but taking supplements isn’t meant to be a pleasure to the sense of smell and taste.
 If someone wants to bench press 100 kg but complains to the bitterness of the taste, give him a lollipop.

 BCAA is one of the most effective supplements for building muscle mass, burning fat and increasing strength.